 The CWPPs provide communities with opportunities to influence where and how federal agencies implement fuel reduction projects on federal lands, and the distribution of federal funds for projects on non-federal lands.
 Many funding options and grants require a jurisdiction to be included in a current and approved CWPP.
-This is especially relevant in 2022 as the USDA launched the \$1 billion Community Wildfire Defense Grant (CWDG) program, funded by the Infrastructure Investment and Jobs Act of 2021.
+This is still especially relevant in 2023 as the United States Department of Agriculture (USDA) continues the \$1 billion Community Wildfire Defense Grant (CWDG) program, funded by the Infrastructure Investment and Jobs Act.
 Communities can apply for grants to update their CWPPs (up to \$250,000) or to implement projects provided the projects are specifically identified within their CWPP (up to \$10 million).
 This funding prioritizes communities that have high wildfire hazard potential, have been impacted by severe disasters, or are low income.
-Many New Mexico communities are eligible for to compete for the \$200 million federal funding allocated annually in FY22-FY26.
+Many New Mexico communities are eligible for funding, of which \$200 million is allocated annually.

-The communities listed within a CWPP are not a complete list of areas at risk from wildland fire.
-Each county or community preparing a CWPP has made a concerted effort to list all the communities or neighborhoods within their plan's boundaries.
-The Communities at Risk Subcommittee recognizes that some communities in New Mexico are not recommended by the county to be listed in a CWPP.
-The NM-FPTF encourages all counties and communities within New Mexico to be in a CWPP.
+The communities listed within a CWPP are not a complete list of areas at risk from wildland fire as not all communities have chosen to participate.
+However, each county or community preparing a CWPP has made a concerted effort to list all the communities or neighborhoods within their plan's boundaries.
+The Communities at Risk Subcommittee recognizes some communities in New Mexico are not recommended by the county to be listed in a CWPP.
+The NM-FPTF encourages all counties and communities within New Mexico to be in a CWPP even if they are low risk.